 Google uses the term "search interest" instead of "search volume" because the default Y-axis shows normalized (0-100) volume rather than the real number of searches.
 This relative scale allows for simple comparison of search trends over time, but limits our understanding of a trend's true size.

-To see the real number of searches for a keyword, simply use the Glimpse Chrome extension, which enhances Google Trends with absolute monthly search volume and other useful insights.
+To get the real number of searches for a keyword, simply use the Glimpse Chrome extension, which enhances Google Trends with absolute monthly search volume and other useful insights.

 What is the Y-axis on Google Trends?